 Who will arrange my supervision?

-Course Leaders are responsible for arrangements for allocating supervisors with appropriate expertise to match your area of research interest.
+Course Leaders are responsible for allocating supervisors with appropriate expertise to match your area of research interest.
 However, it is your responsibility to contact your Course Leader to arrange supervision at an appropriate time.
 This is particularly important if you are a part-time student as your rate of study can vary.

 How much supervision can I expect to receive?